talosctl tool acts as a reference implementation for the Talos API, but it also handles a lot of

 These can be load balancers, DNS hostnames, a list of IPs, etc.

-Further, if multiple endpoints are specified, the client will automatically load
+If multiple endpoints are specified, the client will automatically load

 balance and fail over between them.